 - Your CSMLS exam mark was less than 50%

 - You have not successfully completed the CSMLS exam within 18 months of the first attempt

 - NSCMLT determines that the temporary restricted license holder does not exhibit progress

 - We receive notification that you were unsuccessful challenging the CSMLS Exam after 2 attempts

 - Being issued an active practicing license

-- After three unsuccessful attempts at the CSMLS exam the temporary restricted license is revoked and cannot be reissued.
+- After two unsuccessful attempts at the CSMLS exam the temporary restricted license is revoked and cannot be reissued.
 You must stop work immediately and your employer will be notified of the suspension of your license

 Successful Completion of the CSMLS Exam

 Once a temporary restricted license holder passes the CSMLS exam the temporary license will be upgraded to an active practicing license with NSCMLT at no additional charge.
 You must provide a copy of your CSMLS certificate to NSCMLT for this to occur.